The following is not meant to be a personal attack on anyone and any perceived aggression is almost certainly written in jest.

 Game critics like myself are only one potential source of information you have access to.
 You have youtube videos, streamers, and even other players you can chat with.
 You have the tools, use them.
 Happy gaming!

-If you weren’t completely turned off by the equivalent of me arguing with myself in the shower, maybe you could check out my reviews.
-Or if you are really mad at me, you could buy me a coffee on Kofi.
-I hate it when people do that.
-Coffee makes me have to poop.
+If you weren’t completely turned off by the equivalent of me arguing with myself in the shower, maybe you could check out my Reviewer Profile, and see if my content can be helpful to you.